 RSS is short for Really Simple Syndication.
 It’s a great way to subscribe to a source of information or entertainment, such as a podcast, and get updates delivered to you.
 These sources are called feeds.

-On Patreon, creators can enable RSS feeds for patrons that deliver audio uploaded directly on Patreon, and often specific to the tier(s) they offer.
-Your RSS link allows you to listen to a creator's posts on the go and on your favorite podcast app!
+On Patreon, creators can enable RSS feeds for members that deliver audio uploaded directly on Patreon, and often specific to the tier(s) they offer.
+Your RSS link allows you to listen to a creator's posts on the go and your favorite podcast app!

 Where can I find my RSS link?

-If your creators has enabled our RSS link feature, you’ll be able to find your unique RSS link in these three places:
+If your creator has enabled our RSS link feature, you’ll be able to find your unique RSS link in these three places:

 - Email: If your creator has enabled RSS subscription links, you should have received an email with your private RSS link with the subject, Here's your confirmation for [Creator’s name]

 - Desktop and mobile web: your RSS link can be found on the My membership tab of the creator’s Patreon page.
-If the creator has enabled RSS, you’ll have a Private RSS link section near the bottom of the page.
-Click the Copy RSS link button to copy the link to your clipboard, and paste it into your podcast app or RSS app of choice
+If the creator has enabled RSS, you’ll have a quick link to copy your RSS link at the top of the page.
+Click the Copy link button to copy the link to your clipboard, and paste it into your podcast app or RSS app of choice

-- Patreon App: go to the creator’s page and tap on Overview → Get audio RSS link
+- Patreon App: go to the creator’s page and tap on the three dots menu in the top right corner, then select Get audio RSS link

 How to subscribe to your RSS link on a podcast app